1996–97 Los Angeles Clippers season

 The 1996–97 Los Angeles Clippers season was the 27th season for the Los Angeles Clippers in the National Basketball Association, their 13th season in Los Angeles, California, and their third season in which they played occasional home games in Anaheim, California.

+Season summary

+Off-season

 The Clippers received the seventh overall pick in the 1996 NBA draft, and selected center Lorenzen Wright from the University of Memphis.
 During the off-season, the team signed free agents Darrick Martin, and former All-Star center Kevin Duckworth.